virusme/Automated-Trader-for-The-Chartist/README.md

 <br>

 ### Fresh Activation
   Perform a fresh activation only if you have an _unactivated_ license key.
-You will not be able to perform a fresh activation using an activated license key
+You will not be able to perform a fresh activation using an activated license key.

 #### Install
 * You will download a **.zip** from the [download area](#download)